"She sent me duna for over a year": Kuami Eugene reveals lady behind Monica song

 - Eugene said he had never laid eyes on the lady before but was open to seeing her in person one day

-Ghanaian music star Kuami Eugene, in a conversation with Berla Mundi on The Day Show, the fascinating story that inspired his song, Monica.
-The singer revealed the genesis of the song, sharing that it was inspired by an encounter with a devoted fan on Snapchat.
+Ghanaian music star Kuami Eugene, in a conversation with Berla Mundi on The Day Show, told the fascinating story that inspired his song, Monica.

 According to Kuami Eugene, the song's inspiration was a mysterious lady who persistently sent him alluring videos on Snapchat for an entire year.
 Despite the constant stream of alluring content, the musician confessed that he had never met the fan in person and had only interacted with her online.